MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ### Example - Toggle split button

 The following example shows how a toggle split button could be used to turn list formatting on or off, and change the style of the list, in a **RichEditBox** control.
-(For more information about this control, and for example code, see [Rich edit box](rich-edit-box.md)).
+(For more info and code, see [Rich edit box](rich-edit-box.md)).
 The flyout of the toggle split button uses [BottomEdgeAlignedLeft](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.flyoutplacementmode) as the default value for its [Placement](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.placement) property.
 You can't override this value.

 ![A toggle split button for selecting list styles](images/toggle-split-button-open.png)